rphardy/rphardy.github.io/_posts/2025-11-04-complex-feature-selection-in-HAR.md

 * LinearSVC + RFECV - an industry standard approach to HAR using sensor data.
 * Correlation-Based Feature Selection (CFS) + RF - an elegant selector that trims highly correlated features.

+From there, we include the identified features in a Random Forest model consisting of 500 Decision trees, to make our movement type class predictions.

 <br>
 # Vector Calculations <a name="veccalc-title"></a>